 There are some easy choices to be made when it comes to calibration.
 As ever with Sony’s SXRD, the out-of-the-box settings are very credible.
 The main options between impact and subtlety come neatly packaged in the Cinema Film 1 and Cinema Film 2 presets, respectively.
 Reference mode is the one for purists with the most careful shading of all but at the expense of brightness and contrast.

-To get the very best out of this projector, the place to tinker is with the Cinema Black Pro menu where you’ll find the controls for the laser output, the iris and the dynamic HDR enhancer, and the permutations of these three are largely what separate those presets above.
+To get the very best out of this projector, the place to tinker is with the Cinema Black Pro menu, where you’ll find the controls for the laser output, the iris and the dynamic HDR enhancer.
+The permutations of these three are largely what separate those presets above.
 The unfortunate truth, though, is that the trade-offs that they produce between picture brightness, dark detail and black depth don’t match the same excellence as the rest of the performance.

 In every other aspect we really can’t fault this top-end machine.
 Motion processing is expectedly excellent.
 It is a Sony, after all, and the company’s Motionflow tech makes most of the different levels of smoothing really quite usable.
 Only the Smooth High setting is a little too much.